EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

-    /remove,"Remove all entities of a type"
+    /remove,"(or /rem, /rement)"
-    Aliases,"/rem, /rement"
+    Description,"Remove all entities of a type"
     Permissions,"worldedit.remove"
     Usage,"/remove <remover> <radius>"
        <remover>,"The type of entity to remove"